 3. Squeeze the top of the coolant hose between the radiator and coolant pump several times until all air is bled from the highest point of the hose.

 All Models

-Install the bleed screws using NEW gasket rings and tighten to specification.
+4. Install the bleed screws using NEW gasket rings and tighten as per specification.